 With the results of Tuesday's election, Statesboro City Council will go from consisting only of men to having women in the majority.

-In Brooklet, Joseph Grooms III was elected mayor with 143 votes to Charles Howell’s 136.
-Lonnie “Nicky” Gwinnett won council Post 1 with 164 votes to Jason Knight’s 111, and Bradley Anderson won Post 2 with 164 votes to Edward Dinello’s 85.
+Brooklet residents also elected Lonnie “Nicky” Gwinnett won council Post 1 with 164 votes to Jason Knight’s 111, and Bradley Anderson to Post 2 with 164 votes to Edward Dinello’s 85.